77: Minion: Impossible

 Glencoe clan massacre and stuff like that.

-And someone in chat was like, I'm really surprised that they want you to know about that because that's people in England, like really fucking over people in Scotland, right?
+And someone in chat was like, I'm really surprised that they want you to know about that because that's people in England, like, really fucking over people in Scotland, right?

-And I was like, Yeah, but don't you think that it would be like, number one,
+And I was like, yeah, but don't you think that it would be like, number one,

+like this test is supposed to represent all of the United Kingdom.
 If they were like, no, all that really weird shit that we did in Wales and Northern Ireland and Scotland, those didn't happen.

 England's amazing.

-That's just the American in me who definitely has seen the American test.
+the entire United Kingdom.
+Yeah, that's just the American in me who definitely has seen the American test.

 And it's like,